Public Health Program Overview

-The Health Science Department provides a dynamic and academically rigorous environment in which students investigate, learn, and apply knowledge through service learning, civic engagement, and scholarship.
+The Public Health Department provides a dynamic and academically rigorous environment in which students investigate, learn, and apply knowledge through service learning, civic engagement, and scholarship.

 With a curriculum that positions students for the growing employment demand for health professionals, this interdisciplinary program is comprised of three options:

-The health science major offers community engagement and learning activities that support students in addressing societal issues.
+The public health major offers community engagement and learning activities that support students in addressing societal issues.
 Recent student experiences have included:

 - Organic gardening with preschool children to improve dietary habits